10 essential tips on how to find your new life in western Nevada County

 2. Build your team.
 Find a Real Estate agent who specializes in the area(s) you desire most and don’t underestimate the importance of chemistry.
 If you need a loan, get in touch with your lender ASAP.
 Your agent should have folks they work with that they can suggest.
 Identify other ‘trusted advisors’ or stakeholders who can help you.
 Though ultimately, all of the decisions are yours.

 3. Do your homework.
 Learn about the various towns.
-Schools, weather, shopping, etc. Are you Fog-phobic?
+Schools, weather, shopping, etc. Are you Snow-phobic?
 Easily heat-exhausted?
 There is a wide variety between areas so you will want to zero in on those that really get you excited.

 4. Make a plan.
 Understand the process so you don’t waste time getting the ‘cart before the horse’.
 First identify your top priorities for your new home and neighborhood, and then be willing to compromise.
 Real Estate is weird in that almost every property (except for those in vast tracts of planned subdivisions) is totally unique and the inventory is changing every day.

 5. Allow for time.
 Looking at property is physically and emotionally exhausting.
 Make some kind of schedule so you can be persistent at a sustainable pace.
 As a buyer you are competing with other buyers, so have all your ducks in a row (see above) and be ready to move quickly and sprint hard to be able to ’cross the finish line’ should you get into contract.

 6. Know your needs.
 More remote properties can be less expensive, but you may pay in drive time (possibly on gravel roads) instead of dollars.
 If you can work remotely or have flex time, you can save money if you can tolerate being further from town.